Hemiptera: Herbivores

 Phloem feeding hemiptera typically have symbiotic micro-organisms in their gut that help to convert amino acids.
 Phloem feeders produce honeydew from their anus.
 A variety of organisms that feed on honeydew form symbiotic associations with phloem-feeders.
 Phloem sap is a sugary liquid low in amino acids, so insects have to process large quantities to meet their nutritional requirements.
 Xylem sap is even lower in amino acids and contains monosaccharides rather than sucrose, as well as organic acids and minerals.
 No digestion is required (except for the hydrolysis of sucrose) and 90% of the nutrients in the xylem sap can be utilised.
 Some phloem sap feeders selectively mix phloem and xylem sap to control the osmotic potential of the liquid consumed.

 A striking adaptation to a very dilute diet is found in many hemipterans: a filter chamber, a part of the gut looped back on itself as a countercurrent exchanger, which permits nutrients to be separated from excess water.
 The residue, mostly water with sugars and amino acids, is quickly excreted as sticky "honey dew", notably from aphids but also from other Auchenorrhycha and Sternorrhyncha.

 Some Sternorrhyncha including Psyllids and some aphids are gall formers.
 These sap-sucking hemipterans inject fluids containing plant hormones into the plant tissues inducing the production of tissue that covers to protects the insect and also act as sinks for nutrition that they feed on.
-The hackleberry gall psyllid for example, causes a woody gall on the leaf petioles of the hackleberry tree it infests, and the nymph of another psyllid produces a protective lerp out of hardened honeydew.
+The hackberry gall psyllid for example, causes a woody gall on the leaf petioles of the hackberry tree it infests, and the nymph of another psyllid produces a protective lerp out of hardened honeydew.

 Predators

 Most other hemipterans are predatory, feeding on other insects, or even small vertebrates.
 This is true of many aquatic species which are predatory, either as nymphs or adults.
 The predatory shield bug for example stabs caterpillars with its beak and sucks out the body fluids.
 The saliva of predatory heteropterans contains digestive enzymes such as proteinase and phospholipase, and in some species also amylase.
 The mouthparts of these insects are adapted for predation.
 There are toothed stylets on the mandibles able to cut into and abrade tissues of their prey.
 There are further stylets on the maxillae, adapted as tubular canals to inject saliva and to extract the pre-digested and liquified contents of the prey.

-Some species attack pest insects and are used in biological control.
-One of these is the spined soldier bug (Podisus maculiventris) that sucks body fluids from larvae of the Colorado beetle and the Mexican bean beetle.